Tefalk/aa1914/README.md

 My next modifications (in the near future) will be to add the ship name to the print data and then copy that sketch.js code to the travel map project.

-I think I will make a major change in direction to get to the aa1914 solution in that I will put a spreadsheet like grid over the map and then associate those cells with aa land territories and zones.
+I think I will make a major change in direction to get to the aa1914 solution in that I will put a spreadsheet like grid over the map and then associate those cells with aa land territories and sea zones.